thatjunk/thatjunk.github.io/_pages/terms.md

 ### Cookies and Web Beacons

-When you visit this site "convenience" cookies are stored on your computer when you submit a comment to help you log in faster to [Disqus](http://disqus.com) the next time you leave a comment.
+When you visit this site "convenience" cookies are stored on your computer when you submit a comment to help you log in faster the next time you leave a comment.

 Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
 This site has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.